 What is conversion rate optimization?

 Conversion rate optimization (CRO) is the process of optimizing the landing pages, sponsored search ads, and overall website design to boost the conversion rate.
 The goal is to synchronize conversion-centric design, conversion focused development, conversion marketing, and conversion analytics in such a way that a good number of relevant visitors come to the website/landing page and get converted into leads or sales.

 Importance of conversion centered design in CRO

 Everybody wants to boost their profits.
 If you are reading this article here, you are certainly interested in optimizing the conversion rate of your website.
-Time and speed are two very important factors for success of the website.
+Time and speed are two very important factors for the success of the website.
 Now, these two conversion factors work both the ways:

 - If the website loading time is too much i.e. the website is slow, then, in that case, the user experience won’t be good which will ultimately decrease or finish the chances of conversion.

 - Let’s assume a situation where the website loading speed is good (fastest ever) and user usability Is good as well.
-But if you have given too many options to your user, then certainly you may be a victim of ‘Analysis paralysis’ of user.
-When you give too many options to your user, you show him a way for jumping to multiple number of options and pages.
+But if you have given too many options to your user, then certainly you may be a victim of ‘Analysis paralysis’ of the user.
+When you give too many options to your user, you show him a way for jumping to multiple numbers of options and pages.
 That is definitely going to increase the ‘average time spent by the user’ on the website but that will not suffice what you want- Conversion.